 Activity diagrams are used to visualize the flow of controls in a system.
 This is prepared to have an idea of how the system will work when executed.

-Note: Dynamic nature of a system is very difficult to capture.
-So UML has provided features to capture the dynamics of a system from different angles.
-Sequence diagrams and collaboration diagrams are isomorphic so they can be converted from one another without losing any information.
-This is also true for statechart and activity diagram.
+Note − Dynamic nature of a system is very difficult to capture.
+UML has provided features to capture the dynamics of a system from different angles.
+Sequence diagrams and collaboration diagrams are isomorphic, hence they can be converted from one another without losing any information.
+This is also true for Statechart and activity diagram.